ACooperDev/WebSDK-24-3-0/README.md

 ## Project
 This Visual Studio 2022 project uses .Net 4.8.

+The project may require the following NuGet package installations:
+ * Microsoft.Build by Microsoft 17.8.3
+ * WebSocketSharp.Standard by web-sharp-standard 1.0.3

 ## Application
 The MainForm in the application includes:
  * Connecting to an IP address with HMI port using a designated username and password